 Because of the wide biological variation that is reflected by the methods, it is desirable to combine the hand and tooth stages of individuals in order to obtain a more precise estimate of chronological age.
-Gelbrich et al., 2015 (9) shows that there is no relationship between the age estimation errors by means of the hand and tooth of the same individual, and we can therefore assume that the two methods are independent for a given chronological age.
+Gelbrich et al., 2015 (10) shows that there is no relationship between the age estimation errors by means of the hand-wrist and the third molar tooth of the same individual, and we can therefore assume that the two methods are independent for a given chronological age.
 In practice, this means that we can multiply the chronological age distributions for the two methods together to obtain a joint distribution of chronological age based on a tooth formation stage and a hand skeletal age combined (see Figure 16).
-This naturally presupposes that X-ray pictures for these two methods are taken at approximately the same time.
+This naturally presupposes that radiographs for these two methods are taken at approximately the same time.